huggingface/peft/docs/source/task_guides/prompt_based_methods.md

 )
 ```

 Finally, create a training and evaluation [`DataLoader`](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader).
-Set `pin_memory=True` to speed up the data transfer to the GPU during training if the samples in your dataset are on a CPU.
+You can set `pin_memory=True` to speed up the data transfer to the GPU during training if the samples in your dataset are on a CPU.

 ```py
 from torch.utils.data import DataLoader